ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/observability/observe-ballerina-programs.md

 ### Step 2 - observe the `Hello World` Ballerina service

-By default, observability is not included in the executable created by Ballerina.
-It can be added by using the `--observability-included` build flag or by adding the following section to the `Ballerina.toml` file.
+Observability can be added to a Ballerina project by adding the following section to the `Ballerina.toml` file.
 ```toml
 [build-options]
 observabilityIncluded=true